antomuli/Awwards/README.md

 ## Description
-Awward is a website that allows people to present their websites to be critiqued by other developers and users.
+Awward is a website that allows people to present their websites to be critiqued by other developers and users.Here is the live link: https://safe-castle-67944.herokuapp.com/

 ## Technologies used